 19. He seized Château de Chenonceau

-François I’s son, Henri II then gave the Château to his favorite mistress Diane de Poitiers.
+François I’s son, Henri II then gave the Château to his favorite mistress Diane de Poitiers (which later led to all sorts of interesting drama).

 20. He sent Jacques Cartier to Canada.